-PLATON/SQUEEZE offers a procedure to handle the contribution of a disordered solvent to the calculated structure factors as part of the least-squares structure refinement using the refinent program SHELXL (Versions of 2014 and later).
+PLATON/SQUEEZE offers an essentially blackbox tool for the handling of the contribution of the disordered solvent part of a crystal structure to the calculated structure factors as part of the least-squares structure refinement procedure using the refinement program SHELXL (Preferably 2019/3 and later).

-The PLATON/SQUEEZE tool takes as input the files name.cif and name.fcf of a preliminary converged SHELXL based refinement of a model without the solvent contribution and generates three new files (name_sq.ins, name_sq.hkl and name_sq.fab) that can be used for the final refinement.
+The PLATON/SQUEEZE tool takes as input the files name.cif and name.fcf of a preliminary converged SHELXL based refinement of a model without the solvent contribution.
+It automatically generates three new files (name_sq.ins, name_sq.hkl and name_sq.fab) that can be used for the final refinement with SHELXL.
 The name_sq.fab file includes the solvent contribution to the structure factors along with details of the PLATON/SQUEEZE calculation.
 The name_sq.hkl file is a copy of the .hkl file embedded in the name.cif file.
 The name_sq.ins file is essentially an edited copy of the name.cif embedded .ins file.
+In addition, a file name_sq.ps is created that illustrates the effectiveness of the SQUEEZE tool for this particular input data when run in the '-q' mode (vide infra).
+The latter info is displayed automatically when SQUEEZE is run in the interactive mode.

 Paper: PLATON SQUEEZE: a tool for the calculation of the disordered solvent contribution to the calculated structure factors